Zira Naurzbayeva and Lilya Kalaus

 Sample translated, seeking publisher or agent

 When the Golden Warrior on Batu’s notebook cover comes to life and sends him on a vitally important mission, he has to go, of course – even if it means taking his baby sister along, battling monsters, and fighting off the school bully all at the same time.
+This book is the first in a series; Book 2 is already published and Book 3 is being written now.

 Edited and translated by Zaure Batayeva and Shelley Fairweather-Vega